huyvanzzz/BTL.HKL/README.md

 1. Search for a word in the dictionary and click the Search button, then the left side of the window will display the meaning of the word.
 2. To add a new word, click the Operation Word (swap icon).
 3. To delete a word, click the Delete button (Delete icon).
-4. To save the changes, click the Operation Word (swap icon).
+4. To save the changes, click the Operation Word (Plus icon).
 5. save words to favorites,click the favorites button ( favorites icon)
 6. API of Google Translate to translate,click the Translate button ( Translate icon)
 7. To pronounce the word, click the Pronounce button (Speaker icon).